orangejuicetin/orangejuicetin/README.md

 For my musings and reflections: read them [over here](https://juicetin.bearblog.dev)

-Currently: at the [Recurse Center!](https://recurse.com/about) And loving it
+Currently: at the [Recurse Center](https://recurse.com/about) and loving it

-Predominantly working on learning more Haskell and Rust, building a market-making bot in Python, and grokking ML concepts through PyTorch and ML efficiency projects
+Predominantly working on generative art in Haskell, built a market-making bot in Python, and learning Rust